nachthelad/nachthelad/README.md

-### I'm Nacho (yes like nacho cheese) I am junior FrontEnd Developer.
-You can see some of my projects that I have been working on.
-I work mostly with NextJS, React, MUI, JS and TS.
+### I'm Nacho (yes like nacho cheese) I am junior Frontend Developer.
+You can see the projects I have been working on.
+I mostly used NextJS, React, MUI, JS and TS.

 <br/>